What Are the Tax Consequences of Cashing in a Life Insurance Policy?

 Life Settlement Tax - American dollars with clock over individual tax form.
 Boost the Life Settlement Industry

-Fortunately, the Tax Cuts and Jobs Act of 2017 (TCJA) has reduced the tax burden for those pursuing life settlements.
-Under the TCJA, life settlement proceeds are exempt from federal income tax up to the policy’s cost basis, meaning amounts received up to the total premiums paid are not taxable.
+Fortunately, the Tax Cuts and Jobs Act of 2017 (TCJA) has reduced the tax burden for those considering life settlements.
+Under the TCJA, life settlement proceeds are exempt from federal income tax up to the policy’s cost basis—meaning the amount you receive up to the total premiums paid is not taxable.

-1. Proceeds up to the cost basis are tax-free.
+1. Proceeds up to your cost basis (total premiums paid) are tax-free.

-2. Proceeds exceeding the cost basis but up to the policy’s cash surrender value are taxed as ordinary income.
+2. Proceeds that exceed your cost basis but are up to the policy’s cash surrender value are taxed as ordinary income.

-3. Any additional proceeds are taxed as long-term capital gains.
+3. Any amount above the cash surrender value is taxed as long-term capital gains.

-Considering these changes, life settlements are a viable option in a financial plan.
-For those with unneeded or older life insurance policies, they offer a chance to generate cash flow or fund financial goals.
+With these changes, life settlements have become a smart option in financial planning, especially for those with unneeded or older life insurance policies.
+They provide an opportunity to generate cash flow or fund important financial goals such as healthcare, retirement, or new investments.

-Life settlements also support estate planning by providing liquidity for estate taxes or increasing inheritances.
-They help reduce insurance expenses in retirement.
+Life settlements also play a valuable role in estate planning by providing liquidity to pay estate taxes or increasing inheritances.
+Additionally, they help reduce ongoing insurance expenses in retirement.

 State-Specific Tax Laws